My Quiet Kitchen

 Instructions

 • Tear off two pieces of aluminum foil (preferably heavy duty), each about 12 inches long.
-Also tear/cut two smaller pieces of parchment paper just large enough to wrap around each log of pepperoni.
-If baking the seitan pepperoni, preheat oven to 325 degrees F.
+Also cut two smaller pieces of parchment paper just large enough to wrap around each log of pepperoni.
+If you plan to bake the seitan pepperoni, preheat the oven to 325°F (162°C).

-• Cut the dough in half, and shape each piece into a log about 5 ½-inches long.
+• Cut the dough in half, and shape each piece into a log about 5½ inches long.
 It's okay if they don't look perfect.
-Your veggie pepperoni will snap into place inside the foil.
+It will snap into place inside the foil.
 Place a piece of foil on the work surface, and place a piece of parchment on top near the edge closest to you.
-Wrap the pepperoni up tightly, twisting the ends like a candy wrapper.
+Wrap the pepperoni up tightly, twisting the ends like a candy wrapper (but try not to catch much of the dough inside the twisted foil).

 Instant Pot Instructions:

 • Add 1 cup water to the insert and place the trivet inside.
-Place the two foil packages on the trivet, and secure the lid.
+Place the two foil packages on the trivet.
+Secure the lid and set the vent knob to sealing.
 Press the "steam" button, and make sure the display reads "high" (if applicable for your IP).
 Set the time for 30 minutes.
 Some pressure will build but not as much as during pressure cooking.

 Oven Instructions:

-• Place the two foil logs on a baking sheet, and bake for 55 minutes, flipping at the halfway point.
+• Place the two foil packages on a baking sheet.
+Bake in a 325°F preheated oven for 55 minutes, flipping at the halfway point.
 Remove from oven, unwrap, and let cool for 5 minutes before slicing.
-Or cool completely then store vegan pepperoni in an air-tight container in the refrigerator for up to 6 days.
+Or cool completely before storing vegan pepperoni in an air-tight container in the refrigerator for up to 6 days.

 Notes

-Note 1: I highly recommend using a kitchen scale to weigh vital wheat gluten (as recipe is written, you want 155 grams).
-Otherwise it's easy to scoop up too much and end up with a very dry seitan. *If you don't have a scale, whisk the VWG first to fluff it up, then spoon it into the measuring cup and level off the top.
+Note 1: I highly recommend using a kitchen scale to weigh vital wheat gluten (as the recipe is written, you want 155 grams).
+Otherwise it's easy to scoop up too much. *If you don't have a scale, whisk the VWG first to fluff it up, then spoon it into the measuring cup and level off the top.

 Note 2: The fennel seeds don't need to be powdered, just broken up a bit.
-Easy ways to do this are with a mortar and pestle or in a coffee/spice grinder.
+You can do this with a mortar and pestle or in a coffee/spice grinder.

-Before using the pepperoni on pizza, coat the slices in oil to prevent them from drying out during baking.
+Before using the pepperoni on pizza, toss the slices in oil to prevent them from drying out during baking.
 Alternatively you can spritz them with oil after adding to the pizza.
-If you avoid oil, layer the pepperoni underneath the pizza sauce.
+Or if you avoid oil, layer the pepperoni underneath the pizza sauce.

 Store vegan pepperoni in an airtight container in the refrigerator for up to 6 days.
 It's also freezer friendly.
 Wrap well to protect from freezer burn.
 Thaw in the fridge overnight before using.